mhagstrand/slate/source/includes/_themes_style_editor.md

 ### <span class="jumptarget"> style-editor-variables.less </span>

-Style Editor uses this file to generate its User Interface.
+Style Editor uses this file to generate its user interface.
 Here, you can enter variables for colours, fonts and numbers that will help the merchant customize the design of the theme.
-You can separate these variables out into sections with headings to help categorise the variables in a logical manner.
+You can separate these variables out into sections with headings to help categorize the variables in a logical manner.
 No actual CSS is written in this file.

-There are some syntax patterns involved that Style Editor will understand to help you customise the UI.
+There are some syntax patterns involved that Style Editor will understand to help you customize the UI.
 Special syntax:

 `@color-your-text-here` — This is the naming convention for a color variable.
 The style editor will generate this as a color picker, with the value of the variable set as the color picker’s default hexadecimal color value.